What is the application procedure for the BSW degree?

 What are the requirements to graduate with a BSW?

 There are required social work courses, including the 3 quarter field practicum, 1-credit seminar and 5-credits of a Social Work elective that must be completed prior to receiving a BSW.
-Please refer to the Student Handbook or the Degree Requirements for further course descriptions, calendars and information.
+Please refer to the for further course descriptions, calendars and information.

 Is there a minimum g.p.a. needed to graduate?

 Seattle University requires a 2.0 g.p.a. to graduate.
 The BSW program also requires a minimum of 2.0 in each social work class.

 Can I graduate with honors in social work?

 Yes.
 To be accepted into the honors, a student must have both a cumulative and major/program gpa of 3.5 and must have completed SOCW 300, 304 and 310.
 Application is made in the spring quarter of the junior year of fall quarter of the senior year.
 We have a campus chapter of the social work honors society, Phi Alpha.

 What are the Social Work electives and special topics offered: